-Recently, the state of Idaho formally recognized the value of this powerful physical therapy treatment to address dysfunctions in local skeletal muscle, fascia or connective tissue.
-The mechanical, local stimulation of dry needling creates an environment that aids the body’s ability to heal and reduce pain
+Recently, the state of Idaho formally recognized the value of this powerful physical therapy treatment to address dysfunctions in local skeletal muscle, fascia, or connective tissue.
+The mechanical, local stimulation of dry needling creates an environment that aids the body’s ability to heal and reduce pain endogenously.

 This trigger response has also been shown to decrease the concentration of inflammatory chemicals within the TrP, normalize local blood circulation, and decrease TrP irritability locally and more remotely.
 Whereas our nervous system is the hard wiring of how our body functions, benefits of dry needling are not just seen locally at the site of the treatment, but also at more distal locations.